Omar Bongo: Allegations of corruption

 Bongo was cited in recent years during French criminal inquiries into hundreds of millions of euros of illicit payments by Elf Aquitaine, the former French state-owned oil group.
-One Elf representative testified that the company was giving 50 million euros per year to Bongo to exploit the petrol lands of Gabon.
+One Elf representative testified that the company was giving 50 million euros per year to Bongo to exploit the oil fields of Gabon.
 As of June 2007, Bongo, along with President Denis Sassou Nguesso of the Republic of the Congo, Blaise Compaoré of Burkina Faso, Teodoro Obiang Nguema Mbasogo of Equatorial Guinea and José Eduardo dos Santos from Angola was being investigated by the French magistrates after the complaint made by French NGOs Survie and Sherpa due to claims that he has used millions of pounds of embezzled public funds to acquire lavish properties in France.
 The leaders all denied wrongdoing.